guildai/guild.ai/pages/docs/intro.md

 </ul>
 </div>

-Change to the project directory and list the project models:
+Change to the project directory and use Guild to list the project
+models:

 ``` command
 cd sample-project
 guild models
 ```

-Guild displays the project models:
+Guild shows the project models:

 ``` output
 ./fashion  Basic Fashion-MNIST image classifier.
 ```

+The value ``./fashion`` is the model location and name.
+The location ``./`` means that the model is defined in the current directory.
+Both the model name and description come from the Guild file you just created.

-Guild models represent the TensorFlow or Keras models in your project.
+Guild model definitions represent the TensorFlow or Keras models in your project.
 In the examples that follow, we fill in details to create a fully functional classifier for the Fashion-MNIST dataset.

 ## Model operations

 Model operations automate model related tasks.
-A common operation is `train`, which trains a model from scratch.
+A common operation is *train*, which trains a model from scratch.
 As we'll see later in this introduction, operations can be any task that you want to automate.
 These may include:

-`prepare-data`
+*prepare-data*
 : Prepare a dataset for training.

-`transfer-learn`
+*transfer-learn*
 : Train a model using transfer learning.

-`finetune`
+*finetune*
 : Fine tune a trained model.

-`evaluate`
+*evaluate*
-: Evaluate a trained model on a hold-out dataset.
+: Evaluate a trained model on a test/validation dataset.

-`quantize`
+*quantize*
 : Quantize a trained model to use 8 bit integers.

-`predict`
+*predict*
 : Use a trained model to make predictions.

-`serve`
+*serve*
 : Run a trained model as an inference server.

-You're free to define the operations that suit your model---Guild does not prescribe the operations a model may support.
+You're free to define the operations that suit your model---Guild does not prescribe any model operations.

-Once an operation is defined for a model, you can run it using the [](cmd:run) command.
+You can run an operation using the [](cmd:run) command.
 As we'll see in the next section, each operation run is tracked as a separate experiment.

 ### Example

-If you are following the examples, in this section we add a ``train`` operation to our model and run it as an experiment.
+If you are following the examples, in this section we add a ``train`` operation to our model and run that operation as an experiment.

 Modify ``guild.yml`` to be: